K&L.p37.#2.2 TOK.p18.r5.c4 BMM9.p12.r1.c2 25EMC.pdfp37.#1.2 = K&L.p37.#2.2

 o EB.p82.pdfp87.#3 gives only “reed”.

-o K&H.p91.#2 gives only “manifest”, and lists JALAL as meaning “reed” (no glyphs for either JAL or JALAL).
+o K&H.p91.#2 gives only “manifest”, and lists JALAL as meaning “reed” (no glyphs given for either JAL or JALAL).

 o K&L.p37.#2 gives “weave” but says it’s used as a rebus to write “appear”, and lists JALAL as meaning “reed” with a separate, distinctly different (unrelated, more representational) glyph.